HosseinrezaAk/task-manager/TaskManagerApp/jwtAuthentication.md

 ### <p align="center">  Why `tymon/jwt-auth` package?  </p>
-Because in this app our database is No-SQL (mongoDB) and `tymon/jwt-auth` is the best package I found to implement authentication in Laravel project which using mongoDB.
+Because in this app our database is No-SQL (mongoDB) and `tymon/jwt-auth` is the best package I found to implement authentication in Laravel project which connected to  mongoDB.